freaktechnik/advanced-github-notifier/README.md

 The strings for this extension can be translated on [Transifex](https://www.transifex.com/freaktechnik/advanced-github-notifier/).

 ## License
-This extension is licensed under the [MPL-2.0](LICENSE), the octocat and bell are licensed under the MIT license according to their source.
+This extension is licensed under the [MPL-2.0](LICENSE), the octocat and octicons are licensed under the [MIT license](images/LICENSE) according to their source.

 This product is not developed or run by GitHub.
 It is a hobbyist project that uses the official GitHub API to display information about the notifications